jennapl/Purdue_Spot/README.md

 ### ***About***
 The about page is avaiable to show these instructions and provide creator information.

+To query spots for testing purposes, please view the CNIT355_Purdue_Spot-DataBase.pdf file which details the DB structure and values for each spot.
+This will allow for ease of use of application in testing purposes, as you can know what to select filter wise.

 ### Creator Contact:
 Main Developer: Jenna Lusk - jplusk@purdue.edu
 UI: Khushi Sani - sainik@purdue.edu